Click here for more information

 Eligible majors: All majors are eligible.

 You may use this scholarship at an out-of-state school if your major is not available at any Maryland institution and if your senator agrees.
-In order to verify your major as unique, you must complete the Unique Major Application and submit it to MHEC with the required documentation. (this is last year’s form – new form not available yet) Allow 8 weeks for processing.
+Click here for more information.

 You and your parents (if you are a dependent student) must be Maryland residents.
 You must enroll at a two-year or four-year Maryland college or university, as a full-time or part-time, degree-seeking undergraduate or graduate student, or attend certain private career schools.
 Audited courses cannot be used to reach the minimum credit hours required for full-time or part-time status.
 You must demonstrate financial need.
 You must take the SAT 1 or the ACT unless you graduated from high school five or more years ago; have earned 24 college credit hours; or are attending a community college or a private career school.